pookleblinky/apocalyptic-vignettes/readme.md

 mechanic.
 I changed the Fronts and Threats mechanic to be more chaotic and less narrative driven.

+# BLIT module

+There's also a BLIT module where instead of zombies, you are dealing with procedurally-generated images that shortcircuit the human visual cortex and cause fatal seizures and other neurological trauma.

 # License

 This work is licensed under a [Creative Commons